EleutherAI/lm-evaluation-harness/README.md

     --device cuda:0
 ```

-To evaluate models that are loaded via `AutoSeq2SeqLM` in Huggingface, you instead use `hf-seq2seq`. *To evaluate (causal) models across multiple GPUs, use `--model hf-causal-experimental`.
-Note that this is *
+To evaluate models that are loaded via `AutoSeq2SeqLM` in Huggingface, you instead use `hf-seq2seq`. *To evaluate (causal) models across multiple GPUs, use `--model hf-causal-experimental`*

 > **Warning**: Choosing the wrong model may result in erroneous outputs despite not erroring.